Partnering with the people of Vanuatu in education and health to explore, build and sustain a future of their own choosing.International

-The Butterfly Trust works with less privileged communities in Vanuatu.
+The Butterfly Trust works with less privileged communities, primarily in Vanuatu.
 It focuses on health and education.
 Its education programmes are both academic and vocational.

-The Trust works closely with other organisations to ensure duplication of resources and programmes is minimised.
+The Trust works closely with the Vanuatu Ministries of Health and Education and other organisations to ensure duplication of resources and programmes is minimised.

 All donations to the Trust are used 100% for programme work.
 There are no deductions for administrative costs from donations.